 Many students that I come across could be called “digital residents”.
 They are people that have grown up in a world where the novelty of digital has word thin, the computer is no longer an exciting, mysterious machine.
 Open their bags, desk drawers and it’s likely that you’ll find flash sticks, self printed airline/concert/movie tickets, a range of swipe cards and digital photos.
 These are common artefacts of their connected lives.

 Local digital demographics clearly show that that not all students share such access to this digital world.
 The access to electronic and digital resources that their peers, on campus, take for granted, is most certainly not shared by the majority of their South African youth.
 Some call the gap between the digital have’s and have-nots a “digital divide”.

 I think that distinction needs to be made between familiarity with technology and access to technology.
 Students that are have friends, have worked or learned before in this digital land have found ways to breach this “gap”.
 But this does not yet describe all the students.

 Then there are the students where things digital are still uncommon and a novelty.
-They are digital foreigners that have managed to conduct their lives without ICT access.
-When such a person, becomes a student, and is expected to receive and send an email, to download readings and listen to an MP3 audio file, it is likely that they will be disorientated.
+They are “digital foreigners” that have managed to conduct their lives without ICT access.
+When such a person becomes a part of the university they are expected to receive and send an email, to download readings and watch a MP4 video, it is likely that they will be disorientated.

 Credit to @daveowhite for the original idea of a digital resident or visitor